megabytis/nodeGym/03-project-devtinder(PRACTICE)/devTinder-BACKEND/21-ref_&_populate.md

 here
-a = current model's one field having another model's _Id, where in schema "ref" is being written b, c, .... = another model's / referenced model's fields, whom we wanna fetch */ const foundPost_with_populate = await Post.findById(post._id).populate( "author", // 👈 Tell Mongoose to replace 'author' with User data ["name", "email"]
+a = current model's one field having another model's _Id, where in schema "ref" is being written b, c, .... = another model's / referenced model's fields, whom we wanna fetch.
+(OPTIONAL)
+- but if we don't pass b,c,.... it will give everything/every fields of target model/ referenced model, so better fetch some specific data.

+*/
+const foundPost_with_populate = await Post.findById(post._id).populate(
+  "author", // 👈 Tell Mongoose to replace 'author' with User data
+  // ["name", "email"],
+  // or we can also pass like;
+  "name email"
 ); // populate only name and email

 /*